AdobeDocs/platform-learn.en/help/platform/schemas/copy-schemas-between-sandboxes.md

 ---
 # Copy schemas between sandboxes

 This video shows how to copy a schema from one sandbox to another in Adobe Experience Platform using the Export/Import Schema API.
-We recommend you to build and test your schemas in development sandboxes before using them in production.
+Build and test your schemas in development sandboxes and then copy them to production.

 >[!VIDEO](https://video.tv.adobe.com/v/333592?quality=12&learn=on)